Documentation Index

 Each call receives a composite score representing overall call quality.
 The composite score is calculated as the weighted average of all criterion scores for that call.

 Example: An evaluation has three criteria with weights of 50, 30, and 20.
 The criterion scores for a specific call are 88, 71, and 52.
-The composite score is calculated as (88 × 50 + 71 × 30 + 52 × 20) ÷ 100 = 76.
+The composite score is calculated as (88 multiplied by 50, plus 71 multiplied by 30, plus 52 multiplied by 20), divided by the total weight of 100.
+This produces a composite score of 76.

 Criterion-Level Scoring